Mërgim Berisha: Loan at 1. FC Magdeburg

 On 19 June 2018, Berisha joined 2.
 Bundesliga side 1.
 FC Magdeburg, on a season-long loan.
 Two months later, he made his debut with 1.
 FC Magdeburg in the 2018–19 DFB-Pokal first round against Darmstadt 98 after coming on as a substitute at 81st minute in place of Tobias Müller.

-Loan at SC Rheindorf Altach
+Loan at Rheindorf Altach

-On 10 January 2019, Berisha joined Austrian Bundesliga side SC Rheindorf Altach, on a 1 1/2-season loan.
+On 10 January 2019, Berisha joined Austrian Bundesliga side Rheindorf Altach, on a 1 1/2-season loan.
 On 23 February 2019, he made his debut in a 0–0 away draw against Wolfsberger AC after being named in the starting line-up.

 Return to Red Bull Salzburg

 2019–20 season

 On 6 January 2020, Berisha returned to Austrian Bundesliga side Red Bull Salzburg.
 On 14 February 2020, he played the first game after the return in a 2–3 home defeat against former club LASK after coming on as a substitute in the 59th minute in place of Patrick Farkas.